shivsurya-s/shivsurya-s/README.md

 ---
 ### Hola Amigo👋
 ---
-I am Shivsurya a Grad Engineer in Data Science and Analytics.
+I'm Shivsurya a Grad Engineer in Data Science and Analytics.
 I'm a Data Analyst interested in understanding and transfigure raw numerical data into appealing charts👨🏻‍🎓.

 ```